tapyu/cpp-lessons/README.md

 #define SHARED_H

-extern int sharedVariable; // declaration of sharedVariable (you may declare multiple times) void greeting(); // declaration of void greeting(). `extern` is not mandatory for function declaration.
+extern int sharedVariable; // declaration of sharedVariable (you may declare multiple times) void greeting(); // declaration of greeting().
+Although it is not wrong, `extern` is not mandatory for function declarations and is usually not used for them.
 The function header (i.e., the prototype) is enough.

 #endif